The Solo 401(k) Plan – The Facts

-Under the 2013 new Solo 401(k) contribution rules, a plan participant under the age of 50 can make a maximum employee deferral contribution in the amount of $17,500.
+Under the 2014 Solo 401(k) contribution rules, a plan participant under the age of 50 can make a maximum employee deferral contribution in the amount of $17,500.

 For plan participants over the age of 50, an individual can make a maximum employee deferral contribution in the amount of $23,000.
 That amount can be made in pre-tax or after-tax (Roth).

 Employer Profit Sharing Contributions

 Through the role of employer, an additional contribution can be made to the plan in an amount up to 25% of the participant’s K-1 or self-employment compensation (20% in the case of a Sole Proprietor or Schedule C Tax Payer).

 In 2014, the maximum solo 401(k) plan contribution limitation is $52,000 and $57,500 for plan participants over the age of 50.

 If the business owner’s spouse elects to participate in the Solo 401(k) and earns compensation from the business, the spouse is allowed to make separate and equal contributions increasing the couples’ annual total contribution to $104,000 for 2014 or $115,000 if both spouses over age 50.

 Solo 401k contributions are flexible.
 Both the salary deferral and the profit sharing contributions are optional and can be changed at any time based on business profitability.

 A Solo 401k participant can contribute to the plan as an employee and as employer.

 As a Trustee of the Solo 401(k) Plan I can make investments in traditional and non-traditional investments, such a real estate.